List of October Revolution Parades in Moscow: 1920s

-1930 - 1940
+1930–1940

-1930 would see the beginning of the wide armored columns passing thru Red Square provided by the men from the then Mechanized Brigade of the Moscow Military District.
+1930 would see the beginning of the wide armored columns passing through Red Square provided by the men from the then Mechanized Brigade of the Moscow Military District.

 There were military parades held in 1931 and 1932.

 In 1933, the newest additions to the parade were former partisans and bomber aircraft, plus the Vladimir Lenin All-Union Pioneer Organization and OSOAVIAKhIM.

 In 1934, The parade was opened by students of military academies, infantry and mechanized units, pilots, signalmen, engineers, chemists, cadets of the All-Russian Central Executive Committee school, units of the Proletarian Division, Red Navy and border guards, work detachments of former Red Guards and partisans, young workers of Osoaviahim.
 Then there was a turn of mechanized troops and tanks.
 Completed the parade flight of aircraft.

 In 1935, Academies and schools, units of the Moscow Proletarian Rifle Division, battalions of Moscow proletarians, and artillery passed to the sound of a military band.
 Squadrons of the Special Cavalry Division named after I. V. Stalin passed.
 Air defense equipment was widely represented at the parade - anti-aircraft machine guns and guns, searchlights and sound pickups.
-Armored cars, trucks with motorized infantry and artillery crews, high-speed light tanks, amphibious amphibious vehicles, medium tanks, multi-gun tanks passed.
+Armored cars, trucks with motorized infantry and artillery crews, high-speed light tanks, amphibious vehicles, medium tanks, multi-gun tanks passed.
 The column of heavy tanks was led by the Kirov tank.
 Units of the mechanized corps named after K. B. Kalinovsky showed coherence and skill.
 Due to bad weather, the aviation part of the parade did not take place.

-1936 celebrated the eleventh anniversary of the revolution.
+1936 celebrated the nineteenth anniversary of the revolution.
 The parade was opened by a consolidated regiment of the commanding staff of the central departments of the People's Commissariat of Defense, then military academies and schools, a consolidated detachment of sailors, battalions of the Moscow Proletarian Rifle Division, squadrons of the Cavalry Division named after I.V.
 Stalin, a consolidated cart regiment, cyclists, motorcyclists, a detachment of armored cars, artillery.
 The procession was completed by units of the mechanized corps named after K. B. Kalinovsky and other tank units.

 1937 celebrated the twentieth anniversary of the revolution.
 The parade was commanded by Marshal of the Soviet Union Semyon Budyonny and inspected by Marshal Kliment Voroshilov.
 Training aircraft from the Zhukovsky Air Force Engineering Academy flew in visual formations "USSR" and the Roman numeral "XX" in the skies of the capital.
 It was the first ever Revolution Day parade to be started by the cadet drummers coming from the newly established Moscow Military Music College, which opened its doors that year.

 In 1938, cadets of the Felix Dzerzhinsky Artillery Academy took part in the parade for the first time.

 There were military parades held in 1939.